Dr Sarah Burdett, Faculty of English

 Areas of Graduate Supervision

-I teach on the BA courses English Literature and its Contexts (papers 6 and 7a); Love, Gender, Sexuality; and Tragedy.
-I convene the MPhil specialist seminar series 'Performing Gender: The Georgian Theatre, 1740-1800'.
-I have supervised BA and MPhil dissertations on topics including the Jacobin / anti-Jacobin novel, the 1790s pamphlet wars, gothic literature and the French Revolution, Romantic poetry, Restoration and eighteenth-century drama, the Scottish and Irish National Tale, the Victorian novel, and nineteenth-century female life writing.
+I teach on BA courses including English Literature and its Contexts (part 1 paper 6); Love, Gender, Sexuality (part 2 Paper 9); and Tragedy (Part 2 Paper 2).
+At MPhil level I teach on the research frameworks seminar 'Theatre Things' and have previously devised and led the specialist seminar series 'Performing Gender: The Georgian Theatre, 1740-1800'.
+I have supervised BA and MPhil dissertations on topics including female playwrights, actresses memoirs, the Jacobin / anti-Jacobin novel, the 1790s pamphlet wars, gothic literature and the French Revolution, Restoration and eighteenth-century drama, the Victorian novel, and nineteenth-century female life writing.

 Selected Publications